ihmeuw/vivarium_cluster_tools/docs/source/logging.rst

 Sometimes, even with perfect code, things can go wrong at sufficient scale.
 When they do, it's useful to look to the logs to see what happened.  ``psimulate`` logs to the results directory, in a subdirectory called ``logs``.
 Inside that directory, there will be a directory for each simulation run or restart.
-If ``psimulate restart`` was never used, there will be only one directory for the run.
+If neither ``psimulate restart`` nor ``psimulate expand`` was ever used for the run, there will be only one directory for the run.

 Top-level logs
 ----------------